 The 13 papers in this volume take up a range of positions related to the issues introduced above, including the crucial issues of context, the level at which predictability effects shape sound patterns, and the theoretical status of predictability.
-They bring new case studies from various languages - Bardi (Babinski and Bowern 2018), Japanese (Sano 2018; Turnbull 2018), Korean (Kawahara and Lee 2018) - from L2 populations (Base-Berk, Morrill and Dilley 2018; Kapatsinski, Olejarczuk and Baayen 2018).
-They illustrate influences of predictability on a wide range of empirical phenomena, including lenition (Foulkes et al. 2018), segment duration (Clopper, Turnbull and Burdin 2018; Sano), deletion (Turnbull; Kawahara and Lee), phonemic mergers (Babinski and Bowern), spoken-word recognition (Baese-Berk et al. 2018), phonetic category learning (Olejarczuk, Kapatsinski and Baayen 2018), and articulatory movements (Tomaschek, Tucker, Fasiolo, and Baayen 2018).
+They bring new case studies from various languages - Bardi (Babinski and Bowern 2018), Japanese (Sano 2018; Turnbull 2018), Korean (Kawahara and Lee 2018) - and from L2 populations

+(Baese-Berk et al. 2018; Olejarczuk et al. 2018).
+They illustrate influences of predictability on a wide range of empirical phenomena, including lenition (Foulkes et al. 2018), segment duration (Clopper et al. 2018; Sano 2018), deletion (Turnbull 2018; Kawahara and Lee 2018), phonemic mergers (Babinski and Bowern 2018), spoken-word recognition (Baese-Berk et al. 2018), phonetic category learning (Olejarczuk et al. 2018), and articulatory movements (Tomaschek et al. 2018).

 The papers also exhibit a range of computational modeling approaches.
-These include an application of factor analysis to model how phonological features structure talker-specific phonetic detail (Chodroff and Wilson 2018), a model of phonetic category acquisition based on error-driven learning (Olejarczuk et al.), and several studies deploying regression models to demonstrate how predictability shapes sound patterns in speech corpora (Clopper et al.; Sano; Turnbull) and experimental data (Base-Berk et al.), including an application of quantile regression revealing non-linear effects of word frequency on articulatory movement trajectories (Tomaschek et al.).
+These include an application of factor analysis to model how phonological features structure talker-specific phonetic detail (Chodroff and Wilson 2018), a model of phonetic category acquisition based on error-driven learning (Olejarczuk et al. 2018), and several studies deploying regression models to demonstrate how predictability shapes sound patterns in speech corpora (Clopper et al. 2018; Sano 2018; Turnbull 2018) and experimental data (Baese-Berk et al. 2018), including an application of quantile regression revealing non-linear effects of word frequency on articulatory movement trajectories (Tomaschek et al. 2018).

-The volume also comprises papers that make other important methodological contributions, including an examination of the interrelatedness of frequency, predictability and informativity, with implications for false positives (Cohen Priva and Jaeger), explicit comparison of different estimates of predictability drawing from written corpora, spoken corpora and cloze probability (Clopper et al.), and experimental results with implications for how frequency is used to approximate language experience (Olejarczuk et al.).
+The volume also comprises papers that make other important methodological contributions, including an examination of the interrelatedness of frequency, predictability and informativity, with implications for false positives (Cohen Priva and Jaeger 2018), explicit comparison of different estimates of predictability drawing from written corpora, spoken corpora and cloze probability (Clopper et al. 2018), and experimental results with implications for how frequency is used to approximate language experience (Olejarczuk et al. 2018).

-With regards to the theoretical status of predictability, the papers in the volume expose different views including that predictability is directly related to signal specificity (Hall et al.), that the relation between predictability and the phonetic signal is mediated by language experience (Baese-Berk et al.), that predictability interacts with but is separate from the grammar (Kawahara and Lee), that predictability is possibly just a methodological artifact (Cohen Priva and Jaeger), and that predictability has both universal and language-specific aspects (Turnbull).
+With regards to the theoretical status of predictability, the papers in the volume expose different views including that predictability is directly related to signal specificity (Hall et al. 2018), that the relation between predictability and the phonetic signal is mediated by language experience (Baese-Berk et al. 2018), that predictability interacts with but is separate from the grammar (Kawahara and Lee 2018), that predictability is possibly just a methodological artifact (Cohen Priva and Jaeger 2018), and that predictability has both universal and language-specific aspects (Turnbull 2018).